 I am the creator of Andy’s Brain Blog, a website that hosts tutorials and videos about neuroimaging analysis from start to finish in all the major software packages (AFNI, SPM, and FSL).
-Since founding the blog in 2012, I have created 300 videos about neuroimaging analysis, connectivity, E-Prime, and other topics related to cognitive neuroscience.
-As of 2018, the blog’s YouTube channel has over four thousand subscribers and over one million views.
+Since founding the blog in 2012, I have created over 300 videos about neuroimaging analysis, connectivity, E-Prime, and other topics related to cognitive neuroscience.
+As of 2019, the blog’s YouTube channel has seven thousand subscribers and over one million views.
 I continue to produce and edit new tutorials, in addition to answering questions from readers.

 Originally from the Midwest, I received my B.A. at Carleton College and completed my Ph.D. in cognitive neuroscience at Indiana University.
-I currently work as a postdoctoral fellow at Haskins Laboratories in New Haven, Connecticut.
+After completing my postdoctoral fellowship at Haskins Laboratories in New Haven, Connecticut, I began my current job as an imaging consultant at the University of Michigan.
+My newest project is Andy’s Brain Book, a systematic guide for teaching new graduate students and research assistants how to analyze fMRI data.

-With the advent of online neuroimaging databases, it is now possible for anyone with a computer and an Internet connection to do fMRI analysis.
+With the advent of online neuroimaging databases such as openneuro.org, it is possible for anyone with a computer and an Internet connection to do fMRI analysis.
 This is especially important for students at smaller colleges and universities without an MRI scanner; a decade ago, it would be nearly impossible for a student at one of these institutions to have any experience with fMRI analysis.

 My goal is to make neuroimaging analysis understandable and accessible for anyone around the globe.
 Undergraduates seeking to do graduate work in the cognitive neurosciences will now have the tools they need to be competitive applicants; graduate students and postdocs will find answers to basic problems and will have an online forum for discussion.